 Introduces the fundamentals of linear algebra in the context of computer science applications.
 Includes vector spaces, matrices, linear systems, and eigenvalues.
 Includes the basics of floating point computation and numerical linear algebra.
 Prerequisites: Requires prerequisite courses of CSCI 2270 and APPM 1360 or MATH 2300 (all minimum grade C-).

 Covers foundational materials for computer science that is often assumed in advanced courses.
 Topics include set theory, Boolean algebra, functions and relations, graphs, propositional and predicate calculus, proofs, mathematical induction, recurrence relations, combinatorics, discrete probability.
 Focuses on examples based on diverse applications of computer science.
-Prerequisites: Requires prerequisite course of CSCI 2270 and APPM 1345 or APPM 1350 or MATH 1300 or MATH 1310 (minimum grade C-).
+Prerequisites: Requires prerequisite or corequisite course of CSCI 2270 and a prerequisite course of MATH 1300 or MATH 1310 or APPM 1350 or APPM 1345 (minimum grade C-).

 Introduces the practice and research of human-centered computing, including the evolution of human-computer interaction to its forms today and the techniques of user-centered design.
 The course will survey topics that include social computing; tangible computing; mobility; and more.
 It will cover computing in society at large with respect to domains such as health, education, assistive technology, emergency response, and environment.
 Prerequisites: Restricted to students with 27-180 credits (Sophomores, Juniors or Seniors) only.